g0hww/ardopctl/README.md

 usage: ardopctl.py [-h] [-r RIGCTLD] [-t PTT_TIMEOUT] [-a ARDOPBIN]

 Hooks ardop into rigctld, so that PTT key up and key down commands are managaged by hamlib.
 Enables support for embedded auto-QSY feature configured into garim.ini TNC blocks using RADIOHEX commands.

 The garim.ini file may have multiple TNC blocks defined each specifying different operational frequencies.
 RADIOHEX PREFIX 2301 is interpreted as a frequency command, frequency must be 9 decimal digits in Hz, MMMKKKHHH, and padded with trailing 'f' chars to length 14.
-Thus a single frequency may be specified in each TNC block using statements like these: "tnc-init-cmd = RADIOHEX = 2301003606000f" or "tnc- init-cmd = RADIOHEX = 2301007056000f"
+Thus a single frequency may be specified in each TNC block using statements like these:

+  "tnc-init-cmd = RADIOHEX = 2301003606000f"
+or
+  "tnc-init-cmd = RADIOHEX = 2301007056000f"

 optional arguments:
   -h, --help            show this help message and exit